 The issue linked to temporal complexity has already been addressed in various ways.
-We refer the reader to \cite{choi2019space} for a comprehensive literature review on the topic.
-A first idea is to employ a larger timestep size for the time integration of the low--dimensional ODE arising from the ROM, compared to the one employed for the FOM \cite{krysl2001dimensional, lucia2004reduced, taylor2010real}.
-For suitable choices of the timestep size, stability issues can be circumvented.
-However, this approach may become problematic --- in terms of accuracy --- if the problem at hand features stiff dynamics.
-Time--parallel methods (as parareal \cite{maday2002parareal}, PITA \cite{falgout2014parallel} and MGRIT \cite{farhat2003time}) allow to parallelize numerical simulations in the temporal domain.
-However, only the wall--time of the simulations is reduced, while the temporal dimensionality of the problem is unchanged. ``Forecasting'' approaches allow to generate forecasts of the solution, which can then be used either as initial guesses for the Newton method \cite{carlberg2015decreasing} or to accelerate the convergence of time--parallel methods \cite{carlberg2019data}.
-However, also these approaches only affect the wall--time of the simulations.
-Space--time ROMs --- in the RB framework --- allow to reduce both the spatial and the temporal dimensionality of the FOM, by means of a projection process onto a low--dimensional spatio--temporal basis \cite{urban2012new, urban2014improved, yano2014space, yano2014space2}.
-Additionally, they feature error bounds that grow linearly, rather than exponentially, with respect to the number of timesteps.
-However, these methods feature some relevant drawbacks, as the need for a (uncommon) FE discretization of the time domain and the absence of hyper--reduction techniques to efficiently handle non--linearities.
+A comprehensive literature review on the topic can be found in \cite{choi2019space}, where the authors investigate the pros and cons of several approaches.
+Among those, we may cite time--parallel methods (such as parareal \cite{maday2002parareal}, PITA \cite{falgout2014parallel} and MGRIT \cite{farhat2003time}) and ``forecasting'' approaches \cite{carlberg2015decreasing, carlberg2017galerkin}, even though they only allow to reduce the wall--time of simulations and not the temporal complexity of the problem.
+A reduction of both the spatial and the temporal dimension of the FOM characterizes the space--time RB methods presented in \cite{urban2012new, urban2014improved, yano2014space, yano2014space2}, that also feature error bounds that grow linearly, rather than exponentially, with respect to the number of timesteps.
+However, such methods exhibit some relevant drawbacks, the major ones being the need for a (uncommon) FE discretization of the time domain and the absence of hyper--reduction techniques to efficiently handle non--linearities.